Harvest Thyme Corn Fritters

 Many of my corn bread recipes are baked in a muffin shape so they are easy to pack in kids lunches or a great to-go bread in a picnic.

-Corn muffins, both sweet, or savory with a little heat, such as my Jalapeño Corn Muffins or my scary Halloween Pepper Bacon Cornbread Skeletons are made from freshly shucked corn in the summer yet easily made from frozen corn in the winter.
+Corn muffins, both sweet, or savory with a little heat, such as my Jalapeño Corn Muffins or my scary Halloween Pepper Bacon Cornbread Skeletons are made from freshly shucked corn.

 Jalapeno corn muffins